ojamadickson-creator/purple-team-smb-detection-lab/smb-brute-force-detection/smb-brute-force-detection/README.md

   -> Detection Dashboard
 ```

-One weird thing I noticed: Splunk recorded the source IP as `192.168.56.1`, not `192.168.56.12`.
-Turns out VirtualBox's host-only adapter does some NAT trickery behind the scenes.
-It doesn't break the detection, but it's worth knowing if you're trying to attribute traffic in a virtual environment.
+One weird thing I noticed: Splunk recorded the source IP as 192.168.56.1, not 192.168.57.12 where REMnux actually lives.
+I never fully traced why — it could be VirtualBox adapter behavior, OPNsense NAT, or something else in the virtualized path.
+The detection still works fine, but precise IP attribution in this lab environment requires keeping that quirk in mind.
 ---

 ## What I Actually Built

 ### Network Segmentation with OPNsense

 I used OPNsense 26.7 as the perimeter firewall.
-The original SOP I was working from mentioned pfSense, but the actual lab uses OPNsense.
 The WAN interface faces the untrusted segment, and the LAN interface faces the internal network.
 I had to uncheck "Block Private Networks" on the WAN interface because this is a lab using RFC 1918 addresses everywhere.
 Without that change, OPNsense drops traffic before firewall rules even get evaluated.

 The rules I configured are simple but deliberate:
 - Allow ICMP for diagnostics